Dada

 Writing is thinking.

 Thinking is how we solve problems.
 How we learn.
 How we build connections.
-So many times I have written a message explaining to coworkers how we can't fix a bug, only to come up with the answer as I am writing it.
+So many times I have written a message explaining to coworkers how we can't fix a problem, only to come up with the answer as I am writing it.

 Writing articulates our emotions.
 Articulating our emotions helps us control them.